 Every hour of every day, there are 16 accidents involving trucks (18-wheelers).
 Every day, an average of 12 people loses their lives in these accidents.
 In the year 2015, nearly 4,400 people died because of these truck accidents in the United States.
 As bad as that is, realize this.

 In those same accidents, 138,000 people were left broken, bleeding, and injured.
 Those 138,000 people must reclaim their lives, though they may never be the same.
-Often, they must suffer through life-altering injuries and learn new ways to work, care for themselves, and survive.
+As Port St. Lucie truck accident lawyers, we know that often, they must suffer through life-altering injuries and learn new ways to work, care for themselves, and survive.
 They often have years of medical bills, and then therapy to regain control of their bodies.

 Sometimes the trauma is so severe that these victims suffer Post Traumatic Stress Disorder (PTSD) from which they never completely recover.
 In every way, their lives have changed the moment a semi-truck crashed into their car.

 It is a sad fact of life that money is a major concern after an accident.
 It takes money to get proper medical care.
 It takes money to receive physical and mental therapy.
 Equipment needed to assist injured people is costly.
 Nursing and private care to help these victims are not free.

 Whether the injuries cause the victim to miss a few days or weeks of work, or whether they leave him permanently disabled, his income is negatively affected.
 The victim still has expenses and bills to pay, and he still must provide food and shelter for his family.